HollyBrolly/ramsay/README.md

 ]}
 ```

-Neat, huh? here's how this value can be used from inside the application:
+Neat, huh? here's how this looks on the Erlang side:

 ```erlang
 start([]) ->